As you may have guessed, there are several file systems serving the cluster.

 for more information about ACLs.
 Subdirectories created in $SOFTWARE can only be removed by the user who created them (the “sticky bit” is set for this directory) to prevent colleagues with no read/execute access to subdirectories from accidentally removing them.

-No quota (yet) is set on this directory.The whole file system provides about 2 TiB of space shared by all users of the cluster.
+The group’s quota for the software directory is set to 50 GB.
 There's also no backup at this time.
 And it would be an exceptionally bad idea to abuse $SOFTWARE to store job results.

 On the shared storage systems (i.e. $HOME, $BIGWORK and $PROJECT), only a fraction of the whole disk space is made available to you or your account, respectively.
 This amount is designated as quota.
 The purpose is to ensure everybody gets a share of the ressources, and also to limit the effects of accidents that otherwise could easily fill up the whole system.
 In case your current quota on $BIGWORK or $PROJECT would severely impede your work, let us know what you would need, stating account name, amount needed and the time frame (i.e. for how many months you would need an increased quota).